One woman's quest to redeem the king under the car park

 DNA matched that of Canadian-born Michael Ibsen, a London-based furniture maker and direct descendant of Richard's sister, proving to a team of academics and scientists that the bones were indeed those of England's last Plantagenet king.
 Carbon dating provided more convincing evidence.

-"For the first trench to have actually hit, in the first five metres, the burial ... was amazingly lucky," Buckley said.
+"For the first trench to have actually hit, in the first five meters, the burial ... was amazingly lucky," Buckley said.
 "What are the chances of that happening?"

 LOVING RICHARD III